Abdikafi-Adan/the_aroma/README.md

 the code are inspired by the Boutique Ado mini project from Code Institute gerat project.

-> NOTE: This project was created for educational purposes only as 'The Aroma' is a fictional business and is ony used to learn and understanding Django application.
+> NOTE: This project was created for educational purposes only as 'The Aroma' is a fictional business and is only used to learn and understanding Django application.